The Optometry Admission Test (OAT)

 The OAT consists of multiple-choice questions presented in English, and includes a battery of four tests:

-• The Survey of the Natural Sciences (Biology, General Chemistry, and Organic Chemistry)
+• Survey of the Natural Sciences (Biology, General Chemistry, and Organic Chemistry)

 • Reading Comprehension